-In the word “boundaries”, the diphthong obviously does not make two vowels, but it can “add up” with the adjacent *з; in “eternity”, word stress is on the central з.
+In the word “boundaries”, the diphthong does not make two vowels, but it can “add up” with the adjacent Sз; in “eternity”, word stress is on the central з.

-All the above together, the prints of today would present draft versions for Emily Dickinson’s poems, more, some re-written in another hand, with accuracy that reasonably can be doubted — and some manuscripts even could be first-print based fabrications; after all, it takes only practice, merely to pen on paper, after another person — whereas a specially capitalized Bee or Ear are not going to make sense for poetic appeal, anyway.
+All the above together, the prints of today would present unfinished versions for Emily Dickinson’s poems, more, some re-written in a different, possibly another hand, with accuracy that reasonably can be doubted.
+Some samples might be fabrications based on the first print and Emily Dickinson’s handwriting publicized by Little, Brown and company.
+After all, it takes only practice, merely to pen on paper after another person — whereas a specially capitalized Bee or Ear is not going to make the poetic appeal, anyway.

-To think about the poet herself simply as a human being: we might agree for a friend or acquaintance to gather on our papers, if our own condition is not good.
-Mabel Todd and Thomas Wentworth Higginson knew Emily Dickinson’s notation.
+To think about the poet herself, simply as a human being: we might agree for a friend or acquaintance to gather on our papers, if our own condition is not good.
+Mabel Loomis Todd and Thomas Wentworth Higginson knew Emily Dickinson’s notation.
 Their first print does not have the features of draft versions.
-We yet would not agree to have even an expert presentation of our drafts as finished forms, not for our school essays or term papers — and poetry happens to outlast the author.
-Worse still, some of the drafts might be products of another hand.
+We yet would not agree to have even an expert presentation of our written drafts as finished linguistic forms, not for our school essays or term papers — and poetry happens to outlast the author.

-I agree the first print stanzas are not fit at times, their shape yet only continues to prove that Mabel Todd and Thomas Wentworth Higginson did not want to change the poetry and had little experience with Emily Dickinson publishing, as she hardly ever did publish.
+I agree the first print stanzas do not fit at times; their shape yet persuades that Mabel Loomis Todd and Thomas Wentworth Higginson did not want to change the poetry, and had little experience with the poet publishing herself, as she hardly ever did publish.
 Since the stanza needs to be an integral unit of word sense within the poem, I propose thematic stanzas, on which I expand right after this brief review on poetic punctuation.